 - The Blocker Entities through which GTCR and Newstone hold a portion of their ownership interests in MLSH 1 will engage in a series of transactions that will result in each of these entities merging with and into Maravai LifeSciences Holdings, Inc., with Maravai LifeSciences Holdings, Inc. remaining as the surviving corporation.
 As a result of such transactions, MLSH 2 will exchange all of the equity interests in the Blocker Entities for shares of Maravai LifeSciences Holdings, Inc. Class A common stock. - We will amend and restate the certificate of incorporation of Maravai LifeSciences Holdings, Inc. to, among other things, provide for Class A common stock and Class B common stock.
-See "Description of Capital Stock." - We will issue shares of Class B common stock to MLSH 1, on aone-to-one basis with the number of LLC Units it owns, for nominal consideration. - We expect to award (i) options to purchase an aggregate of 1,584,400 shares of Class A common stock with an exercise price set at the initial public offering price and (ii) 75,294 RSUs that may be settled for an equal number of shares of Class A common stock, each issued pursuant to the 2020 Plan. - We will enter into the Exchange Agreement with MLSH 1 pursuant to which MLSH 1 will be entitled to exchange LLC Units, together with an equal number of shares of Class B common stock, for shares of Class A common stock on a one-for-one basis or, at our election, for cash, from a substantially concurrent public offering or private sale (based on the price of our Class A common stock in such public offering or private sale).
+See "Description of Capital Stock." - We will issue shares of Class B common stock to MLSH 1, on aone-to-one basis with the number of LLC Units it owns, for nominal consideration. - We expect to award options to purchase an aggregate of shares of Class A common stock with an exercise price set at the initial public offering price issued pursuant to the 2020 Plan. - We will enter into the Exchange Agreement with MLSH 1 pursuant to which MLSH 1 will be entitled to exchange LLC Units, together with an equal number of shares of Class B common stock, for shares of Class A common stock on a one-for-one basis or, at our election, for cash, from a substantially concurrent public offering or private sale (based on the price of our Class A common stock in such public offering or private sale).
 See "-Exchange Agreement." - We will enter into the Tax Receivable Agreement with MLSH 1 and MLSH 2 that will provide for the payment by Maravai LifeSciences Holdings, Inc. to MLSH 1 and MLSH 2, collectively, of 85% of the amount of cash savings, if any, in U.S. federal, state and local income taxes (computed using simplifying assumptions to address the impact of state and local taxes) we actually realize (or under certain circumstances are deemed to realize in the case of an early termination payment by us, a change in control or a material breach by us of our obligations under the Tax Receivable Agreement, as discussed below) as a result of (i) certain increases in the tax basis of assets of Topco LLC and its subsidiaries resulting from purchases or exchanges of LLC Units, (ii) certain tax attributes of the Blocker Entities, Topco LLC and subsidiaries of Topco LLC that existed prior to this offering and (iii) certain other tax benefits related to our entering into the Tax Receivable Agreement, including tax benefits attributable to payments that we make under the Tax Receivable Agreement.
 See "-Tax Receivable Agreement."

-In connection with the completion of this offering, we will issue 50,000,000 shares of our Class A common stock to the investors in this offering (or 57,500,000 shares if the underwriters exercise their option to purchase additional shares in full) in exchange for net proceeds of approximately \$1,184.5 million (or approximately \$1,365.2 million if the underwriters exercise their option to purchase additional shares in full), after deducting underwriting discounts and commissions but before estimated offering expense payable by us.
+In connection with the completion of this offering, we will issue shares of our Class A common stock to the investors in this offering (or shares if the underwriters exercise their option to purchase additional shares in full) in exchange for net proceeds of approximately \$ million (or approximately \$ million if the underwriters exercise their option to purchase additional shares in full), after deducting underwriting discounts and commissions but before estimated offering expense payable by us.